Bira/octopus-carnival/_drafts/wir-neverwinter-hotenow.md

-pursuing this journey than dealing with the other hooks in the setting: not just one or more Heirs of Delzoun but also perhaps one of Oghma's Faithful who's really into archaeology, a Dead Rat Deserter who's after the score of the century, and perhaps even the Neverwinter Noble in a campaign where finding Gauntlgrym will give them the popular acclaim they need to take the throne.
+pursuing this journey than dealing with the other hooks in the setting: not just one or more Heirs of Delzoun but also perhaps one of Oghma's Faithful who's really into archaeology, a Dead Rat Deserter who's after the score of the century, and even a Neverwinter Noble in a campaign where finding Gauntlgrym will give them the popular acclaim they need to take the throne.
 If there's an extended detour to deal with the eladrin, then perhaps the Iliyanbruen Guardian can get into the mix too.